AzureAD/microsoft-authentication-library-for-js/contributing.md

 $ git config --global user.email "j.random.user@example.com"
 ```

 Writing good commit logs is important.
 A commit log should describe what changed and why.
-Follow these guidelines when writing one:

-- 50 characters or less
-- contain a short description of the change prefixed with the name of the changed subsystem (e.g. "net: add localAddress and localPort to Socket").

 A good commit log looks like this:

 ```
 fix: explaining the commit in one line